 Brexit and Intrastat: how to report Intrastat around & after Brexit?

-In case of a no deal Brexit, the United Kingdom will no longer belong to the European Union and therefore become a non-EU country.
-Additionally, the Intrastat requirements will no longer be applicable for the UK.
-What will these changes look like in practice?
+As of January 1, 2021, the United Kingdom will no longer belong to the European Union and therefore become a non-EU country.
+What does this mean for your Intrastat obligations?

 Intrastat obligations are obligations imposed by Eurostat.
 Eurostat is the statistical office of the European Union that publishes reliable statistics and indicators for each European country, making it possible to compare countries and regions.
 In the Netherlands, Intrastat returns are submitted to the Statistics Netherlands (CBS).